Self-guided Sightseeing Tour #3 in Cartagena, Spain

 Muralla de Carlos III

-The walls of Carlos III are the last defensive belt that was built in the city of Cartagena (Murcia) in Spain, and are partially preserved.
+The walls of Carlos III are the last defensive belt that was built in the city of Cartagena (Murcia) in Spain, and they are partially preserved.

 Wikipedia: Murallas de Carlos III (ES)